 by Ian Fleming

 Live and Let Die is the second James Bond book, published in 1954.
-The plotting is more sophisticated than in Casino Royale, and the story takes Bond to the United States and the Caribbean.
+There is more plot than in Casino Royale, and the story takes Bond to the United States and the Caribbean.

 Moonraker